RobertGregg/Website/content/post/Parameter Identifiability/index.md

 # Parameter Identifiability in ODE Models

 Fitting experimental data to an ODE model is a deceptively difficult task, especially in the systems biology context.
-The process itself boils down to finding parameter values that best explain your data, but this is complicated by both **parameter identifiability** and **data sparsity** (a latter being ubiquitous in systems biology).
-Here we’ll explore how both phenomena can impact parameter fitting results.
+The process itself boils down to finding parameter values that best explain your data, but this is complicated by both **parameter identifiability** and **data sparsity** (the latter being ubiquitous in systems biology).
+Here, we’ll explore how both phenomena can impact parameter fitting results.

 ## Conventional Parameter Optimization

 ### Observe a System and Gather Data

-To illustrate a typical procedure for finding parameters to an ODE model, consider the system below where a green fluorescent protein (GFP) mRNA is inserted into a cell.
+To illustrate a typical procedure for finding parameters in an ODE model, consider the system below where a green fluorescent protein (GFP) mRNA is inserted into a cell.
 The mRNA is translated by the ribosome in the cell to generate the light emitting protein.

 <img src=".\Figure_GFP.png" alt="sc" style="zoom:48%;" />